spring-io/dataflow.spring.io/README.md

 Instructions for registering these prebuilt applications with Data Flow are provided in the [Installation guide](%currentPath%/installation/).
 ```

+All commits must include a **Signed-off-by** trailer at the end of each commit message to indicate that the contributor agrees to the Developer Certificate of Origin.
+For additional details, please refer to the blog post https://spring.io/blog/2025/01/06/hello-dco-goodbye-cla-simplifying-contributions-to-spring[Hello DCO, Goodbye CLA: Simplifying Contributions to Spring].

 ## Q&A and issue tracking

 If you have any feedback, additions, or changes to the documentation or guides, don't hesitate to [add an issue](https://github.com/spring-io/dataflow.spring.io/issues).

 ## Code of Conduct

 This project is governed by the [Spring Code of Conduct](CODE_OF_CONDUCT.adoc).
 By participating, you are expected to uphold this code of conduct.
-Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.
+Please report unacceptable behavior to code-of-conduct@spring.io.

 ## License